UPDATED: NOVEMBER 24, 2020

 A reminder from Chief Vepley, Mescalero BIA

-ATTENTION: With the current shortage of toilet paper, due to the COVID-19 pandemic, people are turning to other paper products for sanitary needs.
+ATTENTION: Due to the COVID-19 pandemic, people are turning to other paper products for sanitary needs.
 The Mescalero Utilities Department is asking that residents please refrain from flushing wipes, paper towels, disinfecting wipes and similar products down the toilet.
 These products are not flushable and are causing sewer clogs and backups.

 PUBLIC NOTICES from Tribal Departments & Mescalero Agencies: